guoyu07/meta64/docs/bugs-and-todos.md

 * Need "Move to Top" and "Move to Bottom" in addition to "up"/"down"
 * More JUnit unit tests.
 * If user spends a very long time editing a node without saving, and the session times out they can lose ability to save.
 Need intermittent save to a property like "content-unsaved" so that when they open the editor, the next time we can detect this, and ask them if they would like to continue editing their unsaved work.
+* I took away the auto-selecting of newly inserted nodes.
+Cursor stays as current parent, or sibling.
+Changed my mind and I think highlighting it is best!

 # List of Known Bugs
 * sometimes when I click on the top node (page parent node) it is unable to select the node (no red indicator shows on left).
 Saw this happen when I accessed a node via url that was shared from another user.
 Also happens when you click Home button.